 You can improve energy levels by increasing mitochondrial energy metabolism.
 Focus on CoQ10, PQQ, and creatine, which you can find in many foods.

 - Organ meats: Heart, liver, and kidney

 - Some muscle meats: pork, beef, and chicken

 - Fatty fish: Trout, herring, mackerel, and sardine

 - Fruit: Oranges and strawberries

 - Nuts and seeds: Sesame seeds and pistachios

-While plants draw energy directly from the sun, we eat plants and other animals to harvest the energy we need.
+While plants draw energy directly from the Sun, we eat plants and other animals to harvest the energy we need.
 You can not deny it.
 Your energy level determines your emotions, thinking, and actions.
-By focusing on improving your energy levels, you add significant value to your workout, health, fitness, and life.
+You add significant value to your workout, health, fitness, and life by improving your energy levels.
 Eating the right foods and supplements helps you to reach your fitness goals.
 Also, don’t forget about water.
-While water does not provide you with calories, your body needs it to stay hydrated and alert.
+While water does not provide calories, your body needs it to stay hydrated and alert.